h-e-g/CNN_aDNA/CNN/README_CNN.md

 Change CNN_aDNA.py to modify it.

 1 - for cross validations.
 Tabulated text file that stores the CNN predictions for the simulated pseudo-emprical datasets.
-NOTE: Two output layers of 100 neurons each are used to obtain joint estimations of s and T. Consequently, s and T were thus discretized in 100 bins, each being an integer varrying beween 0 and 99. s(or T)    = min +( bin * ( (max-min)/numbin) ) name_model is the name of the CNN model defined by users in the setting file 'SETTINGS_MAIN.txt'.
+Two output layers of 100 neurons each are used to obtain joint estimations of s and T. Consequently, s and T were thus discretized in 100 bins, each being an integer varrying beween 0 and 99 [ s(or T)    = min +( bin * ( (max-min)/numbin) ) ]. name_model is the name of the CNN model defined by users in the setting file 'SETTINGS_MAIN.txt'.
 Here, it was set to be 'My_CNN_architecture'.

 	- '/crossval/pred_crossvalidation_' + name_model + '.txt'